urosevic/stock-quote/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Quick and easy insert static inline stock information for specific exchange symbol by customizable shortcode.
+Insert static inline stock ticker for known exchange symbols by customizable shortcode.
+Stock data provided by [Alpha Vantage](https://www.alphavantage.co/).

 == Description ==

-A simple and easy configurable plugin that allows you to insert inline stock quotes with stock price information (data provided by AlphaVantage.co).
-Insertion is enabled by shortcode.
+A simple and easy configurable plugin for WordPress which allows you to insert inline stock quotes with stock price information to posts, pages, widgets or even to tempalte files.
+Insertion is mainly available by shortcode.

 Stock Quote is simplified, static inline variation of [Stock Ticker](https://wordpress.org/plugins/stock-ticker/) plugin.